- A Athens

 Santorini is a Greek island known for its famous volcanic caldera.
 The caldera is the result of a massive volcanic eruption that occurred thousands of years ago, forming a crescent-shaped basin filled with the Aegean Sea.

-Santorini, a Greek island in the Aegean Sea, is famous for its blue-domed churches.
-These iconic churches, with their whitewashed walls and blue-domed roofs, are a symbol of the island's traditional architecture.
+Mykonos, a Greek island in the Aegean Sea, is famous for its ancient windmills.
+These windmills, with their white cylindrical shape and wooden blades, are a characteristic feature of the island's landscape.

 Heraklion, the capital city of the island of Crete, is home to the ancient site of Knossos.
 Knossos is an important archaeological site and the largest Bronze Age archaeological site in Crete.